RubixML/ML/docs/training.md

 ```

 ## Parallel Training
 Learners that implement the [Parallel](parallel.md) interface can utilize a parallel processing (multiprocessing) backend for its training under the hood.
-Parallel training can greatly reduce training time on systems with multiple processing cores (multicore).
-Most parallel learners do not use parallel processing by default and so to enable it you must set a parallel backend using the `setBackend()` method.
+Parallel training can greatly reduce training time on multicore systems.
+Most parallel learners do not use parallel processing by default, so to enable it you must set a parallel backend using the `setBackend()` method.
 In the example below, we'll train a [Random Forest](classifiers/random-forest.md) classifier with 500 trees in parallel using the [Amp](backends/amp.md) backend under the hood.
-We can leave the `$workers` argument blank to let it auto-detect our system's processor core count.
+By leaving the `$workers` argument empty we let the backend auto-detect our system's processor core count.

 ```php
 use Rubix\ML\Classifiers\RandomForest;